gozmansunday/ecommerce-admin/README.md

 # E-Commerce Admin

-This is the admin repository of an E-Commerce site.
+An admin dashboard for an E-Commerce website.
+Built using Next.js API routes, Prisma, Clerk authentication and PostgreSQL.